yukizo3tm/sql-docs/azure-sql/database/service-tier-hyperscale.md

 - **Storage**:

   You don't need to specify the max data size when configuring a Hyperscale database.
 In the Hyperscale tier, you're charged for storage for your database based on actual allocation.
-Storage is automatically allocated between 10 GB and 100 TB and grows in 10 GB increments as needed.
+Storage is automatically allocated between 10 GB and 128 TB and grows in 10 GB increments as needed.

 For more information about Hyperscale pricing, see [Azure SQL Database Pricing](https://azure.microsoft.com/pricing/details/sql-database/single/).

 ## Distributed functions architecture

 Hyperscale separates the query processing engine from the components that provide long-term storage and durability for the data.
-This architecture allows you to smoothly scale storage capacity as far as needed (initial target is 100 TB), and the ability to scale compute resources rapidly.
+This architecture allows you to smoothly scale storage capacity as far as needed (up to 128 TB), and the ability to scale compute resources rapidly.

 The following diagram illustrates the functional Hyperscale architecture: